 Your loved one is also entitled to compensation for the abuse they’ve suffered at the hands of another.
 In order to both protect them, stop the abuse and collect damages, you need a good West Virginia nursing home abuse lawyer.
 Stewart Bell Injury Lawyers, PLLC, have years of experience in this area and we’re ready to help.

-Don’t let your loved one become the victim of ongoing nursing home abuse in West Virginia.
+Don’t let your loved one become a casualty of ongoing nursing home abuse in West Virginia.
 Give us a call for a consultation today.